 - Nordic Semiconductor

 These companies are among the biggest Bluetooth providers in the market and this means that if a company is manufacturing a new device - a fitness tracker for example - they can opt to have Tile location as a feature of their headphones as it's natively supported by the Bluetooth hardware.
-Nordic Semiconductor, for example, is used by Garmin and Polar, so could feasibly offer Find with Tile in future devices.
+Nordic Semiconductor, for example, is used by Garmin and Polar, so could feasibly offer Find with Tile features in future devices.

 There are some big brands already working with Tile, including: